Examining Vibration in a Lumped Model of the Human Body

 Using a model like this one, engineers can examine the effect of vibration at various frequencies on the human body and improve the design of various vibration isolation systems, such as seats and vehicle suspension systems.

 Try the model by clicking the button below.
-You’ll be taken to the Application Gallery, where you can download the documentation and MPH-file (with a valid software license and COMSOL Access account).
+You’ll be taken to the Application Gallery, where you can download the documentation and MPH-file.

 Learn more about biomechanical modeling: